Popular words in English. A list of basic English words for live communication. Greetings and farewells

 most- most; the largest part

-the most difficult problem- the hardest problem
+the most difficult problem- the most difficult problem

-the most interesting film- most entertaining movie
+the most interesting film- the most interesting film

 Also most can mean the largest part of something: